 Further Reading

-How to block XXX content: Learn how to block XXX content on your Mac.
-Understand what XXX content is, why it can be problematic, and how to effectively block it using 1Focus and other methods.
+- How to block XXX content: Learn what XXX content is, why it can be problematic, and how to effectively block it using 1Focus and other methods.

-For more information on setting up 1Focus, visit our Support page.
+For more detailed instructions on setting up 1Focus, visit our Support Page.